 The painter Ed Wells, Jr, a family friend, introduced me at an early age to the fundamental beauty of color.
 His precise grids of bold colors and bright contrasts tickled my developing mind and urged me to understand that my own eyes had the capacity to construct beauty.

-With gifted architect Chris Risher, Jr. as a father, I could never escape the authority of form, and over the course of my adolescence, through explorations of fine architecture around the world, as well as Chris Risher’s architectural drawings and models, the languid serenity of space began to haunt my dreams whether asleep or awake.
+With gifted architect Chris Risher, Jr. as a father, and iconoclastic pragmatist artist Catherine Vaughan as a mother, I could never escape the authority of form nor the immediacy and intrinsic value of the world as it existed around me.
+Over the course of my adolescence, through explorations of fine architecture around the world, as well as Chris Risher’s architectural drawings and models, the languid serenity of space began to haunt my dreams whether asleep or awake.

 Another family friend, the raw artist and woodworker Fletcher Cox took me to museums and shared elements of his craft with frequent visits to his wood shop.
 The way he incorporated natural elements into his work and how they inspired modern forms within his finished pieces gave me inspiration and I realized that art consisting of pure form or pure color was only enhanced by acknowledging the tangible reality it inhabits.

 My formal training includes obtaining a degree in the fine art of film from the University of Colorado at Boulder.
 Specifically the person most influential to my development as an artist was instruction from the animator Stacy Steers, who encouraged me to pursue my artistic ambitions above and beyond any other practical concern.
 I hadn’t received this kind of training in a formal setting before and her place in my story will never be diminished.